 1. Introduction.

-The history of the development of the personality of each individual person is the history of passing through certain age stages.
-Each of the stages corresponds to its own set of actual human needs.
-For example, for a five-year-old, this is the improvement of motor-motor skills and symbolic functions of thinking, which is facilitated, first of all, by the game; for a twenty-five-year-old, the need to create a family and acquire their own parental experience is relevant.
-The transition from one age period to another is accompanied by a crisis - a time when the needs of the individual have already changed, and there are still not enough ways to satisfy them.
-A comfortable and psychologically prosperous existence of a person, therefore, is connected with how successfully the age stages themselves proceed, as well as the crises that accompany their change.
+The history of the development of the personality of each individual person is the history of his passage through certain age stages.
+Each stage corresponds to its own set of actual human needs.
+For example, for a five-year-old, this is the improvement of motor skills and symbolic functions of thinking, which is facilitated, first of all, by play; For a twenty-five-year-old, the need to start a family and gain their own parenting experience is urgent.
+The transition from one age period to another is accompanied by a crisis - a time when the needs of the individual have already changed, and there are not yet enough ways to satisfy them.
+A person’s comfortable and psychologically prosperous existence is thus related to how successfully the age stages themselves proceed, as well as the crises that accompany their change.

 Based on the foregoing, it is clear that the role of developmental psychology in the science of personality is difficult to overestimate.
-In addition, in our opinion, knowledge of the dynamics of the development of processes occurring in our psyche can be useful not only for psychologists, but also for every person for whom their own inner world is of interest.
-As well as the psychological well-being of his children, who are not always able to independently recognize and, moreover, satisfy their needs, characteristic of a particular age period.
+In addition, in our opinion, knowledge of the dynamics of the development of processes occurring in our psyche can be useful not only for psychologists, but also for every person for whom their own inner world.
+As well as the psychological well-being of his children, who cannot always independently recognize and, even more so, satisfy their needs characteristic of a particular age period.

-As an independent field of knowledge, developmental psychology was formed relatively recently, having separated from child psychology towards the end of the 19th century.
-However, by now it has a rather complex structure, including a whole range of directions, concepts and theories.
-In addition, it includes several subsections, each of which was created at different times and studies small periods of human personality development within one, more significant one: prenatal psychology, child psychology, school psychology, acmeology and psychogerontology.
+As an independent field of knowledge, developmental psychology was formed relatively recently, having separated from child psychology closer to end of the 19th century century.
+However, by now there is quite complex structure, including a whole range of directions, concepts and theories.
+In addition, it includes several subsections, each of which was created in different time and studies small periods of human personality development within the framework of one, more significant one: prenatal psychology, child, school psychology, acmeology and psychogerontology.

-Developmental psychology is a branch of psychological science that studies the facts and patterns of human development as it grows and matures, the age dynamics of its psyche.
+Developmental psychology is a branch psychological science, studying the facts and patterns of human development as he grows and matures, the age-related dynamics of his psyche.

-The subject of developmental psychology is the age periods of development, the mechanisms and causes of their change and appearance, as well as general patterns, the pace and direction of the development of the psyche in ontogenesis.
-In other words, it is the development of a person's personality in its most diverse aspects.
+The subject of developmental psychology is age periods of development, mechanisms and reasons for their change and appearance, as well as general patterns, pace and direction of mental development in ontogenesis.
+In other words, this is the development of a person’s personality in its most diverse aspects.

-Mental development is a clear sequence of irreversible and regular changes in the human psyche that occur over time.
-The reason for this is the process of growth and the biological changes accompanying it, which periodically leads a person to a contradiction with the external social environment and confronts the need to resolve this conflict, that is, to make the transition from one way of self-expression to another.
-The result of such a transition is a change in the quality of relations with others, the formation of a new level of reflection of reality, as well as attitudes towards oneself.
+Mental development is a clear sequence of irreversible and natural changes in the human psyche that occur over time.
+The reason for this is the process of growth and the biological changes accompanying it, which periodically leads a person to a contradiction with the external social environment and faces the need to resolve this conflict, that is, to make a transition from one method of self-expression to another.
+The result of this transition is a change in the quality of relationships with others, the formation of a new level of reflection of reality, as well as the attitude towards oneself.

-The most important factor in the development of the psyche is maturation.
-This is a process of successive age-related changes in the systems of the body, which imposes some restrictions and at the same time creates conditions for the birth and implementation of mental functions.
-Different parts and functions of the nervous system mature at different rates, reaching full maturity at their respective developmental stages.
+The most important factor in mental development is maturation.
+This is a process of successive age-related changes in the body's systems, which imposes some restrictions and at the same time creates conditions for the birth and implementation of mental functions.
+Different parts and functions of the nervous system mature at different rates, reaching full maturity at appropriate stages of development.
 In this regard, normative and individual mental development are distinguished.

 The tasks of developmental psychology can be divided into three types: applied, scientific, theoretical.